tower-rs/tower/guides/inventing-service.md

 The important line here is `self.inner_handler.call(request)`.
 This is where we delegate to the inner handler and let it do its thing.
-We don't know what it is, we just know that it produces a `Result<Response, Error>` when its done.
+We don't know what it is, we just know that it produces a `Result<HttpResponse, Error>` when its done.

 This code doesn't quite compile though.
 We get an error like this: